leveille/kache/README.md

 *The Kache constructor also accepts a timeout, which sets a default timeout for any cache instances created within that cache namespace:*

-    var cache = Kache('users', 5000); // all cache instances will default to a 5 second expiration
-    cache.set('User', 'Tom Brady');
+    var cache = Kache('users', {timeout: 5000}); // all cache instances in this namespace will default to a 5 second expiration cache.set('User', 'Tom Brady');

     // wait 3 seconds...